timescale/docs/timescaledb/overview/release-notes/index.md

 **PostgreSQL 11 deprecation announcement**

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is unfortunately absent on PostgreSQL 11.
-For this reason, we will continue supporting PostgreSQL 11 until mid-June 2021.
-Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will be removed.
+For this reason, Timescale DB 2.3 will be the last version supporting PostgreSQL 11.
+From TimescaleDB 2.4 forward we will no longer support PostgreSQL 11.

 <highlight type="tip">
-TimescaleDB 2.2.1 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.
+TimescaleDB 2.3 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.